-- 5.5.3.
-If Form 5, Good Faith Efforts and Statement of GFE Compliance, is not due with the Proposal, the Proposer shall: (a) certify in its Proposal that it has complied with the GFE requirements; and (b) agree in writing that failure by the Proposer to provide documentation evidencing such compliance within the time period required by the City shall constitute a forfeiture of the Proposer's bid bond, if any, and shall entitle the City to recover under the bid bond as though the Proposer had refused to execute a contract with the City to perform the Proposal. - 5.6.
+- 5.5.
 Documenting Good Faith Efforts for Self-Performed Work.
 Proposers that elect to self-perform all of a Service Contract where the KBU has identified subcontracting or subconsulting opportunities must comply with each of the following provisions.
 Failure to do so will be considered as a factor in the Proposal evaluation process and may result in a Proposal being excluded from consideration: - 5.6.1.
 The Proposer must certify in it's Proposal that: (i) it is licensed, qualified and able to perform all aspects of the Contract without subcontracting; and (ii) it has a valid business reason for self-performing all work on the Contract as opposed to subcontracting with an SBE.
 The Proposal must describe the valid business reason for self performing, and the Proposer must submit with its Proposal documentation sufficient to demonstrate to the City's reasonable satisfaction the validity of such assertions.
 Valid business reasons include: (a) special skill-based qualifications that the SBE does not possess or (b) a significant increase in the cost for the SBE to perform the scope of work instead of the Proposer, or (c) such other factors as the SBO Program Manager may deem valid in a particular instance.
-Proposers that intend to self perform are encouraged to gather their documentation and approach the SBO Program Manager at least 18 days prior to the Proposal due date to obtain clearance for self performance. - 5.6.2.
+Proposers that intend to self perform are encouraged to gather their documentation and approach the SBO Program Manager at least 14 days prior to the Proposal due date to obtain clearance for self performance. - 5.6.2.
 SBEs may approach the Proposer about possible subcontracting or subconsulting opportunities on the project by virtue of having received notice of the project from the City or through other means.
 In such event, the Proposer must comply with the Good Faith Negotiation requirements of Section 4 in evaluating and responding to any SBE quotes or inquiries the Proposer receives in connection with the project. - 5.6.3.
 The Proposer must submit copies of any quotes the Proposer receives from Interested SBEs with the Proposer's Proposal, along with a comparison of the SBEs quote with the Proposer's costs and expenses for doing such work.